 How we developed our curriculum

 Our curriculum has been developed based upon the context of our school.
 We have considered gaps in pupils’ backgrounds and how we wish the children to leave us when they progress to junior school.
-We have secure models for progression in the core subjects and, although we use the Cornerstones Curriculum topic based planning, we ensure that there is a close focus upon progression through individual subjects.
-Leadership is distributed throughout the staff team and regular curriculum review ensures our curriculum reflects our intentions.
+We have secure models for progression in the core subjects and, although we have a topic based Curriculum, we ensure that there is a close focus upon progression through individual subjects.
+Leadership is distributed throughout the staff team and regular curriculum reviews ensure our curriculum reflects our intentions.

 Curriculum Intent at Little Marlow School